Coulomb's law: Quantum field theory

 However, the equivalent results of the classical Born derivations for the Coulomb problem are thought to be strictly accidental.

 The Coulomb potential, and its derivation, can be seen as a special case of the Yukawa potential, which is the case where the exchanged boson – the photon – has no rest mass.

-Simple experiment to verify Coulomb's law
+Verification

 It is possible to verify Coulomb's law with a simple experiment.
 Consider two small spheres of mass $m$ and same-sign charge $q$, hanging from two ropes of negligible mass of length $l$.
 The forces acting on each sphere are three: the weight $mg$, the rope tension $\mathbf T$ and the electric force $\mathbf F$.
 In the equilibrium state: